pascalpp/eslint-plugin-pascalpp/docs/rules/unwrap-function-arguments.md

 ## When Not To Use It

-When you don't use destructured props arguments or you don't care about line lengths.
+When you don't use `wrap-function-arguments` or you don't care about line lengths.